 The responsibilities of a tax lawyer include researching and interpreting federal, state, and international laws

-This includes researching and interpreting federal, state, and international laws as well as providing legal advice to clients on relevant matters.
-This is one of the most demanding areas of law because it requires expertise in many different fields which can change quickly.
-A tax attorney also needs to have a lot of patience with their clientele who will often need explanations for complicated aspects of the law that they may not fully understand themselves.
+This includes researching and interpreting federal, state, and international laws, as well as providing legal advice to clients on relevant matters.
+This is one of the most demanding areas of law because it requires expertise in many different fields, which can change quickly.
+A tax attorney also needs to have a lot of patience with their clientele, who will often need explanations for complicated aspects of the law that they may not fully understand themselves.
 However, this is a rewarding area of law with countless branches and specialties.
 Tax lawyers can work for government entities, legal firms, or corporations in any industry.

-There are many reasons that an individual might need to consult with a tax lawyer.
+There are many reasons why an individual might need to consult with a tax lawyer.
 They could have questions regarding the creation of their will or trust, be involved in international business dealings, have inherited property from a foreign country which they are not sure how to go about claiming, or recently divorced and are looking into ways to best allocate their assets to minimize future taxes.
 A tax lawyer may also represent individuals who are being questioned by the IRS for undisclosed income and must defend them against the agency’s claims.

 They may also have experience with estate planning or bankruptcy cases

-A tax lawyer is a type of attorney who specializes in the law and taxation.
-It is their job to advise on taxation, mitigate disputes between taxpayers and the IRS, represent clients before regulatory agencies, provide expert representation in court cases related to taxes, prepare formal written advice for businesses or individuals engaged in new or ongoing transactions with federal government agencies or other issues related thereto.
+A tax lawyer is a type of attorney who specializes in law and taxation.
+It is their job to advise on taxation, mitigate disputes between taxpayers and the IRS, represent clients before regulatory agencies, provide expert representation in court cases related to taxes, and prepare formal written advice for businesses or individuals engaged in new or ongoing transactions with federal government agencies or other issues related thereto.
 They may also have experience with estate planning or bankruptcy cases.
 However, they can be contacted by anyone that has any questions about how taxes work.
 Tax lawyers are often consulted on matters relating to international law as well as state and local tax laws.

 More specifically, they help individuals manage their taxes